felipealbuq/war-helicopter/README.md

 https://github.com/felipealbuq/war-helicopter.git
 ```

-Open the file war-helicopter.blend in the objects folder and see the result.
+Open the file war-helicopter.blend in the objects folder and see the results on Blender first!
 You can see smooth takeoffs, complemented by realistc textures and shading.

 ## Animation from Blender Renderer